Who this is for — Traders who want to turn their method from personal memory into a verifiable, updatable system that survives over time.

 - Method change log with rationale and expected impact.

-Example — You introduce a new filter for high volatility.
+Example — You introduce a high-volatility filter.
 Without documentation you cannot tell whether improvement comes from the filter or a favourable regime.
-With a changelog and dates, you can compare periods correctly.
+With a changelog and dates, you compare periods correctly.

 - What it is: documentary infrastructure of the trading process.

-- What changes: makes every decision and method change auditable.
+- What changes: every decision and method change is auditable.

-- Quick check: verify plan, changelog, and versioned reports exist.
+- Quick check: plan, changelog, and versioned reports exist.